 - Participation in officially recognized activities and sports, fraternity and/or sorority affiliation and educational societies, and vital statistics, such as height and weight, for members of athletic teams.

-- The university is authorized to provide access to student records to campus officials, employees and contracted agencies who have legitimate educational interest in such access, without the student’s written consent.
-These persons have responsibilities in connection with campus academic, administrative or service functions and have reason for using student records connected with their campus or other related academic/administrative responsibilities as opposed to a personal or private interest.
+- The university is authorized to provide access to student records to campus officials, employees and contracted agencies who have a legitimate educational interest in such access, without the student’s written consent.
+These persons are those who have responsibilities in connection with campus academic, administrative or service functions and who have reason for using student records connected with their campus or other related academic/administrative responsibilities as opposed to a personal or private interest.
 Such determination will be made on a case-by-case basis.